nazim806/weather-app/README.md

 # weather-app
-Weather app using vanilla javascript
+Weather app using vanilla javascript and darksky api.